khrystynamk/TestTask/Task1_MNIST/README.md

 # Task1_MNIST

-This repository contains code for training and using various classifiers on the MNIST dataset, as well as some additional helper functions and interfaces.
+This folder contains code for training and using various classifiers on the MNIST dataset, as well as some additional helper functions and interfaces.

 ## Class Descriptions